mrzjy/GenshinDialog/README.md

 ### Known Issues

 1. The current way of dealing with dialogue branches is naive and not satisfying, must work on a better way of representing branches.
+This is why raw_dialog.jsonl is also provided (you can restore dialogue branches yourself).
 2. Some dialogues are incomplete, the relation between different sessions are unknown.
 (Better check out [hoyo_public_wiki_parser](https://github.com/mrzjy/hoyo_public_wiki_parser) to get more complete dialogues within a quest)